-Kwame said that in the female dungeon, about 150 or more women were held at a time.
+Our guide tells us that in the female dungeon, about 150 or more women were held at a time.
 They stood together for months, crammed in shoulder to shoulder, with no place to relieve themselves except for the floor and in the pots permanently placed in the corners of the chamber.
 The men’s accommodations are of similar conditions, except a level below.

 Later on in the tour of Ghana Elmina Castle, we get to visit the rooms that make up the living area of the governor.
-It is a space roughly similar in size to the female dungeon The walls are lined with windows with breathtaking views of the sea, and the floors are covered with wood, barely worn from use.
+It is a space roughly similar in size to the female dungeon.
+The walls are lined with windows with breathtaking views of the sea, and the floors are covered with wood, barely worn from use.
 The ocean breeze flows through the rooms in a soft and easy manner.
 A living room, a study, a bedroom.
 So much for just one man.

 The cruelness of humanity